araobp/godot-virtual-showroom/README.md

 ## Virtual Showroom

-Remake the following project with Godot: https://github.com/araobp/virtual-showroom, but with neither RaspberryPi nor RAG/sqlite-vec.
+I remade the following project with Godot: https://github.com/araobp/virtual-showroom, but this time is a pure standalone app with neither RaspberryPi nor RAG/sqlite-vec.

 To set your Gemini API key, enter your key in the following property editor: